-Therefore, if the The PHA makes a determination to deny assistance to an applicant family, the PHA will include in its notice of denial the VAWA information described in section 16-IX.C of this plan as well as including a copy of the form HUD-5382.
-The PHA will request in writing that an applicant wishing to claim protection under VAWA notify the PHA within 10 14 business days.
+The PHA will include in its notice of denial the VAWA information described in section 16-IX.C of this plan as well as including a copy of the form HUD-5382.
+The PHA will request in writing that an applicant wishing to claim protection under VAWA notify the PHA within 14 business days.